 The Department of Biochemistry, Yesterday and Today

 After Handler took his post at the NAS, the Department continued to develop under Hill and moved to its current home in the Nanaline H. Duke Building.
-During this time macromolecular crystallographers joined, along with other young faculty to strengthen molecular biology, particularly in the studies of DNA and RNA.
-The Department’s presence in protein and enzyme chemistry was enhanced as well.
-Raetz succeeded Hill as Chair in 1993 and continued the recruitment of young faculty, including current members Meta Kuehn and Pei Zhou.
-After Dr. Raetz stepped down in 2007, Kenneth Kreuzer became “interim” Chair and together with the Ion Channel Research Unit carried out the successful recruitment of Seok-Yong Lee, a membrane protein crystallographer, in 2009.
-In 2011 Richard Brennan was recruited to lead the Department.
-Since that time Brennan has recruited seven additional outstanding scientists to the Biochemistry including Maria A. Schumacher, Kenichi Yokoyama, Michael Boyce, G. Vann Bennett, Hashim M. Al-Hashimi, Huanghe Yang and Kate D. Meyer.
-These new faculty members have added to either the considerable strength of the Department in protein and nucleic acid biochemistry or its growing expertise in signal transduction, membrane-related phenomena and molecular neurobiology.
-In addition, several of these newer faculty members have brought innovative and exciting programs in the broader areas of cellular biochemistry, molecular microbiology and molecular science thereby expanding significantly the scientific reach, depth and interests of the Department of Biochemistry.
+Hill brought in macromolecular crystallographers and other faculty with expertise in DNA and RNA biochemistry and further strengthened its research efforts in molecular biology and protein and enzyme chemistry.
+In 1993, Raetz succeeded Hill as Chair and recruited current members Meta Kuehn and Pei Zhou.
+When Raetz stepped down in 2007, Kenneth Kreuzer became “Interim” Chair and together with the Ion Channel Research Unit carried out the successful recruitment of Seok-Yong Lee, an outstanding membrane protein structural biologist.
+Brennan was recruited to lead the Department in 2011 and has since brought in additional outstanding scientists including, Maria A. Schumacher, Kenichi Yokoyama, Michael S. Boyce, G. Vann Bennett, Hashim M. Al-Hashimi, Huanghe Yang, Kate D. Meyer, and Alberto Bartesaghi, who is also a member of the Department of Computer Science.
+These new faculty members have added to the considerable strength of the Department in the fields of protein and nucleic acid biochemistry and its growing expertise in signal transduction, membrane-related phenomena, molecular neurobiology, and computational and structural biology.
+Several of these newer faculty members have brought innovative and exciting programs in the broader areas of cellular biochemistry, molecular microbiology, molecular science, and cryo-electron microscopy, thereby significantly expanding its scientific depth, reach, and interests.

-The Department of Biochemistry at Duke University School of Medicine is engaged in cutting-edge research that elucidates the molecular and structural nature of biological processes by making fundamental discoveries that ultimately will transform our understanding of essential life processes and enhance human health.
-The Department also contributes to an unusually broad educational mission, training and teaching undergraduate, graduate and medical students.
-Currently, the Department is comprised of 19 primary and 15 secondary faculty members, 2 primary research faculty, 5 active emeritus members, 2 adjunct professors, 60 graduate students and 24 postdoctoral fellows and research associates.
-The Department occupies approximately 35,000 sq. ft. of the Nanaline Duke Building and 5,500 sq. ft. of the adjacent Sands Building, all of which has been recently renovated.
+The Department has a broad educational mission including the training and teaching of undergraduates, graduate students, and medical students, and engaging in cutting-edge research that elucidates the molecular and structural nature of biological processes with fundamental discoveries that will transform our understanding of essential life processes and enhance human health.
+As of 2021, there are 21 primary and 13 secondary faculty members, seven emeritus members, two adjunct professors, nearly 60 graduate students, and 41 postdoctoral fellows and research associates.
+The Department occupies approximately 35,000 sq. ft. in the Nanaline Duke Building and 5,500 sq. ft. in the adjacent Sands Building.

-The Department of Biochemistry and six of the other basic science departments within the Duke University School of Medicine are located in adjacent buildings along the two sides of Research Drive, promoting frequent interdepartmental interactions and productive collaborations.
-The Department of Biochemistry also benefits greatly from its physical proximity to the main Duke University campus and the recently opened Mary Duke Biddle Trent Semans Center for Health Education.
-The main quad, the beautiful Duke Chapel and Duke Gardens, the School of Engineering, the Departments of Chemistry, Biology, Physics and Computer Science, and even the legendary Cameron Indoor Stadium, are all within a few minutes’ walk from the front door of the Department of Biochemistry.
+The Department sits adjacent to six other basic science departments within the Duke University School of Medicine thereby promoting frequent interdepartmental interactions and productive collaborations.
+Our research and teaching missions also benefit from our physical proximity to the main campus and the Mary Duke Biddle Trent Semans Center for Health Education.
+The main quad (the Abele Quad) of Duke University, the gothic Duke Chapel and pristine Duke Gardens, the School of Engineering, the Departments of Chemistry, Biology, Physics, and Computer Science, and even the legendary Cameron Indoor Stadium, are all within walking distance of the Nanaline Duke Building.

-The world-class research programs of the members of the Department of Biochemistry have been recognized by highly cited publications and findings, which are now included in textbooks, major journal editorships, provision of world-wide research resources, and numerous awards.
-Topping these awards are the Nobel Prizes in Chemistry to Robert J. Lefkowitz in 2012 and Paul L. Modrich in 2015.
-The outstanding research conducted by the Biochemistry faculty has also been recognized by memberships in the Howard Hughes Medical Institute and the election of seven members to the National Academy of Sciences as well as the election of faculty members to other honor societies including the American Academy of Arts and Sciences, the National Academy of Medicine, the American Academy of Microbiology and the American Academy for the Advancement of Science.
-Currently nine primary faculty members hold endowed professorships.
-The newest members of the Department have also garnered multiple scholarships and young investigator awards including those from the Rita Allen, Kimmel and Klingenstein-Simons Foundations as well as NIH Director’s New Innovator Awards, presaging continued research excellence into the distant future.
+Our world-class research programs have been recognized by highly cited publications and our findings have been included in textbooks.
+Many of our faculty have taken on major journal editorships, provide worldwide research resources, such as MolProbity, and have been recognized by numerous awards including two Nobel Prizes in Chemistry given to Professors Robert J. Lefkowitz in 2012 and Paul L. Modrich in 2015.
+Furthermore, our faculty research has been recognized by memberships in the Howard Hughes Medical Institute, the election of multiple members to the National Academy of Sciences and to other honor societies including the American Academy of Arts and Sciences, the National Academy of Medicine, the American Academy of Microbiology and the American Academy for the Advancement of Science.
+Currently, eight primary faculty members hold endowed professorships and our newest faculty members have garnered multiple scholarships and young investigator awards from agencies such as the Rita Allen, Kimmel, Searle, and Klingenstein-Simons Foundations as well as NIH Director’s New Innovator Awards and NIH Avenir Award, all presaging continued research excellence in the Department.